Office (305) 278-4464

 DAY 2 SANTIAGO

-Arrive in Santiago and transfer to hotel PLAZA SAN FRANCISCO for 1 night (check in at 2pm) .
+Arrive in Santiago and transfer to hotel PULLMAN EL BOSQUE for 1 night (check in at 2pm) .
 Afternoon sightseeing tour of this beautiful city visiting La Moneda Presidential Palace and Civic Center, O’Higgins Park, University of Chile, Santa Lucia Hill, Fine Arts Museum and San Cristobal Hill for a panoramic view of the city and majestic Andes.
 (B)

 DAY 3 SANTIAGO / CALAMA / SAN PEDRO